Nmilien34/Cogito/PI_VAPI_FIX_INSTRUCTIONS.md

 Vapi is working perfectly on your local machine.
 The issue is specific to the Pi environment.

+## ⚠️ IMPORTANT: Network Configuration

+**If your backend (port 4000) is running on your Mac, not the Pi:**

+The Pi needs to connect to your Mac's IP address, not `localhost`.
+See `PI_NETWORK_CONFIG.md` for detailed instructions on:
+- Finding your Mac's IP address
+- Updating the Pi's `.env` file
+- Configuring firewall settings

+**Note:** Vapi itself connects directly from the browser to Vapi's servers, so it should work even if the backend connection fails.
+But other features (reminders, etc.) need the backend.

 ## 🚀 Quick Fix for Pi

 ### Step 1: Push Your Changes